 Many of the folks who helped make Hee Haw must-see TV are no longer with us, and the show's anniversary seems a fitting occasion to remember them.

-Born in Bulls Gap, Tennessee in 1914, Archie Campbell helped start Knoxville's first country music television show, Country Playhouse, which ran on WROL-TV from 1952 to 1958.
+Born in Bulls Gap, Tenn. in 1914, Archie Campbell helped start Knoxville's first country music television show, Country Playhouse, which ran on WROL-TV from 1952 to 1958.
 Signed to RCA records, he also had three Top 30 singles on the Country Chart during the 1960s before receiving the CMA Comedian of the Year award in 1969.
 Shortly thereafter he joined Hee Haw as a chief writer and performer.
 After Hee Haw's run, he hosted TNT's Yesteryear interview show and built one of the country's earliest lighted golf courses.
 He died in August 1987 at the age of 72.
 U.S. Highway 11E, which runs through Bulls Gap, is named in his honor.

-Born Louis Marshall Jones in Niagra, Kentucky in 1913, Jones gained his nickname for his grumpiness during early AM radio broadcasts when he worked at a radio station in Boston.
+Born Louis Marshall Jones in Niagra, Ky. in 1913, Jones gained his nickname for his grumpiness during early AM radio broadcasts when he worked at a radio station in Boston.
 Deciding to create a musical persona as Grandpa Jones around 1935, he began performing as a yodeler, banjo-picker and old-timey singer.
 After moving to Nashville, he became a member of the Grand Ole Opry before joining Hee Haw as a regular cast member.
 In 1978 he was inducted into the Country Music Hall of Fame.
 Jones performed right up until the end, dying in 1998 a month after suffering a stroke during a performance at the Grand Ole Opry.